Introduction

 How to create a Soulbound Asset?

 The Core Standard allows you to create Soulbound Assets.
-To achieve this use the Permanent Freeze Delegate plugin.
-On Asset creation you would include the Permanent Freeze plugin set to frozen, and with the authority set to none, making the plugins data immutable.
+To achieve this either the Permanent Freeze Delegate plugin or the Oracle Plugin can be used.

 How to set an Asset to be Immutable?